JacquesCarette/Drasil/code/Drasil.md

 - **Chunk/UncertainQuantity**: Either a Quantity or a DefinedQuantity that has some uncertainty.

-- **Data/Date**: representation of dates.
-Mostly Month for now, but will extend.

 - **Data/Citation**: internal representation of the data in citations, and their smart constructors.